Rolf Lauter: Personal life

 From his father, Harro Lauter, who was a representative in the management of the Mannheim Building Department since the 1950s, Lauter learned the theory and practice of architecture.
-His mother, Margarete Lauter, accompanied Lauter in her gallery for contemporary art from 1963-1984.
-During his studies in Heidelberg, married to Caterina Maderna, Professor of Classical Archeology at the University of Heidelberg.
-The son Alban Lauter (*1984) lives in Heidelberg.
-Lauter lives and works today in Zurich / Switzerland.
+His mother, Margarete Lauter, accompanied Lauter in her gallery for contemporary art from 1963 to 1984.
+During his studies in Heidelberg he married Caterina Maderna, professor of classical archeology at the University of Heidelberg.
+Their son Alban Lauter (*1984) lives in Heidelberg.
+Lauter lives and works today in Zürich, Switzerland.